MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Bu şablon kapsayıcı sınıfı için genel arabirim tanımlayan bir tür.
+Tür, bu şablon kapsayıcı sınıfı için genel arabirimi tanımlar.

 ### <a name="example"></a>Örnek